Turn in Poker

 - You end up making a mediocre hand but call.

-- You call for a draw on flop and hit.
+- You call for a draw-on the flop and hit.